Security Cameras

 Integrations and API Access

-Rhombus offers an open API that makes it straightforward to integrate with third-party systems and custom workflows.
+Rhombus offers an open API with 50+ enterprise integrations, making it straightforward to connect with third-party access control, environmental sensors, cloud storage, and business intelligence platforms.
 Verkada also provides API access but places greater emphasis on its own ecosystem of first-party products.

 Pricing and Licensing

 Both platforms use a camera-plus-license pricing model.
 Hardware is purchased upfront, and an annual or multi-year cloud license covers software updates, cloud storage, and support.
+All Rhombus cameras include a 10-year warranty, while Verkada's warranty terms vary by product.
 Verkada's licensing tiers unlock additional analytics features at higher price points, while Rhombus includes most analytics features in its standard license.
+Both platforms offer NDAA/TAA compliant hardware for government and federal buyers.

 Total Cost of Ownership

 When evaluating total cost, consider hardware pricing, license fees, installation, and any additional modules you may need.
-Rhombus tends to offer a more straightforward pricing structure, while Verkada's bundled physical security suite can be cost-effective for organizations that need cameras, access control, and sensors from a single vendor.
+Rhombus tends to offer a more straightforward pricing structure with the R600 multi-sensor camera potentially replacing up to four individual cameras in large spaces.
+Verkada's bundled physical security suite can be cost-effective for organizations that need cameras, access control, and sensors from a single vendor.

 Which Platform is Right for Your Business?

 The best choice depends on your specific requirements.
-Rhombus is an excellent option for organizations that value open integrations, privacy-focused analytics, and transparent pricing.
+Rhombus is an excellent option for organizations that value open integrations, privacy-focused analytics, transparent pricing, a 10-year warranty, and the ability to migrate legacy cameras through Relay.
 Verkada is a strong fit for businesses seeking an all-in-one physical security platform with cameras, access control, and environmental monitoring in a single dashboard.

-Unio Digital installs and supports both Rhombus and Verkada systems for businesses across Tucson.
+Unio Digital is a Rhombus Certified Partner and installs Rhombus systems for businesses nationwide.
+Learn more about Rhombus cameras or view the full camera and sensor lineup.
 Contact our team for a consultation and we will help you select the platform that best fits your security goals and budget.

 Ready to Get Started?

-Contact our team for a consultation on your technology needs.
+Contact our team for a consultation on your security camera needs.

 Get a Quote